1m5/1m5-java/README.md

 A bruce force attacker can induce trends by sending an unusually large payload to an I2P destination while monitoring all network connections eliminating all nodes that didn't receive it.
 The cost to mount this kind of brute force attack on I2P would be very expensive so not a high priority.
+(Could be mitigated in a future release by limiting payload size within chunking.)

 Preventing a single router or group of routers from attempting to route all I2P traffic is ensured due to each router placing limits on the number of tunnels that can be routed by a single peer.